 The success of the venture was based on a great location and Ramsden’s hard work, perfectionist commitment to quality and his flair for marketing and showmanship.

-Ramsden decided to enter semi-retirement, and to mark this, he sold fish and chips for one day at the one and a halfpenny price his father had sold it for in 1912.
+Ramsden decided to enter into semi-retirement, and to mark this, he sold fish and chips for one day at the one and a halfpenny price his father had sold it for in 1912.
 8,000 people were served, including over 2,000 in a single hour.

 Ramsden sold the restaurant, with 94 seats and a staff of twenty, to Eddie Stokes (born 1917), an experienced caterer, for £37,500 in 1954.
-Ramsden died in 1963 and left an estate valued at £44,177.

-The Sunday Times reported in 1965 that were queues to get into the restaurant every day.
+The Sunday Times reported in 1965 that there were queues to get into the restaurant every day.
 Deliveries of fish arrived daily; 85 percent haddock, ten percent halibut and five percent plaice.
 The restaurant employed 100 people.
 By this time the restaurant had a listing in the Good Food Guide.